Quick Answer

 Before signature, do a final document-control pass so you are not negotiating from the wrong draft.

-If legal text is unresolved, keep the blocker visible and unresolved in the draft: [Add current requirement after verification].
+If legal text is unresolved, keep that unresolved state visible in the draft as pending jurisdiction and counsel verification.
 Once your operating limits and draft controls are set, the next question is where each promise belongs.
 If you want another workflow example, you might also find this useful: How to Set Up Your First Google Ads Campaign.

 Keep a strict split: legal and commercial baseline in the MSA or main agreement, project execution in the SOW, and service-level operations in the SLA.
 That separation is what keeps scope, payment, and liability terms from drifting into the wrong document.